INDUSTRY 101 EVENT SERIES

 Book bundle ticket purchases include a copy of the book which will be available for pick-up at the event.
 Skylight Books will also be on-site night-of selling copies of Breaking Into New Hollywood.

-Tickets: $18 Early bird | $20 General Admission | $49.99 Book + Ticket Bundle (Includes General Admission and a copy of Breaking Into New Hollywood.)
+Tickets: $18 Early bird | $20 General Admission | $49.99 Book + Ticket Bundle (Book bundle includes General Admission and a copy of Breaking Into New Hollywood.)

 Humanitas may have a select number of discounted or sponsored tickets available for Industry 101 Presents: Breaking Into New Hollywood Conversation & Book Signing.